Yoga teaches us to turn the senses inwards,

 »The meditation method of the Golden Flower« with regular practice leads to health, happiness and long life.
 Meditation can be learned and practised without prior knowledge, of any age, with any constitution, and in every situation in life.
 Meditation is independent of religion, affiliation or ideology.
 Real Meditation expands our consciousness for the benefit of all beings.

 »Meditation fills our lives with meaning and content!« Through meditation, we connect with our soul, with the spirit which animates what is eternal in us, and is not limited by birth and death.
 The goal of meditation is to bring about a higher state of consciousness, which affects not only the meditation in the strict sense but the whole way of life of the people involving.
-A disciplined meditation practice is the best contribution for own peace of mind, and thus to peace in the world.
+A disciplined meditation practice is the best contribution to own peace of mind, and thus to peace in the world.

 »The Meditation of the Golden Flower« is a clear and practical guide to spiritual growth and to increase the energy of life.
-The exact application of this pragmatic and empirical method leads of itself to the verifiable confirmation experiences that help the modern human being as a condition for living a fulfilling and harmonious life.
+The exact application of this pragmatic and empirical method leads itself to the verifiable confirmation experiences that help the modern human being as a condition for living a fulfilling and harmonious life.

 »The Practice of the Meditation Method of the Golden Flower« is embedded in the context of the »Philosophy of Immortality«.
 Regular accurate practice connects us with our original immortal spirit and gives us so a new understanding of reality.
 Simple precise techniques develop increasingly self-healing, regenerating, rejuvenating and life-prolonging effects when used consistently.
 Meditation leads to lasting happiness and unconditional love.